searchwork/nwt-reading-contrib/README.md

 ### App Development

-If you are familiar with HTML/CSS/JavaScript and are interested in contributing to the app development, please send a note to support@searchwork.org.
+The app is being [rebuild in an open source project](https://github.com/searchwork/nwt-reading).
+You are warmly welcome to watch the progress and contribute to the development.

 ## Frequently Asked Questions